 The goal of the Arpin Archives Project is to create a digital archive of Arpin's history, including surrounding communities such as Sherry, Richfield, Hansen, etc. We are asking for photos and documents and oral histories from residents of Arpin etc. that will, once processed and digitized, be available for non-commercial use to researchers, interested parties, authors, and histories.
 Digitized materials will be uploaded to Recollection Wisconsin and the Wisconsin Historical Society for broader circulation.
 Use of materials will be to preserve Arpin's history and for education and research purposes.

 What to expect when you indicate interest in participating in this project:

 - When you contact us, we will ask you to bring the materials you wish to contribute to the library, along with a short write up about the history or background of the materials if available.

 - We will ask you to sign a rights statement that transfers the rights to the digitally scanned images of your photos and/or documents to the Arpin Library.

-The rights statements will transfer rights to digital images to Arpin Library.
-Residents will retain the documents and all rights to the original documents themselves.
+- We will scan and create digital versions of your photos and/or documents.
+Residents will retain the original, physical documents and all rights to those documents themselves.
 If the residents do not want the documents back, the library will include them in the archives as space permits.
-Residents will also receive a CD with copies of the scanned images as a thank you for participating in the project.

-We will be asking residents for help with this project and encourage people to bring their boxes of old photographs and various documents to the library instead of throwing them away.
+We are asking residents for help with this project and encourage people to bring their boxes of old photographs and various documents to the library instead of throwing them away.

-To help with interviews, scanning, logging, and data entry.
-Training will be provided and a guide to Arpin's digitalization project will be available for reference.
-Contact the library through phone (715-652-2273) or email (arpinpl @ tds.net) if you wish to volunteer.
+Volunteers will be needed to help with interviews, scanning, logging, and data entry.
+Training will be provided and a guide to the digitalization project will be available for reference.
+Contact the library through phone (715-652-2273) or email (staff @ arpinpl.org) if you wish to volunteer.

 Fill out the form below and we will get back to you as soon as we can.